worldoptimizer/HypeActionEvents/README.md

 <sup>The cover artwork is not hosted in this repository and &copy;opyrighted by Max Ziebell</sup>

 Extension that offers code execution based on events and can be declared by data attributes.
-Furthermore, it offers a code execution through the Custom Behavior interface.
+Furthermore, it offers code execution through the Custom Behavior interface.

 ## Documentation